Skip to main content

 Entry Sources for the Donor Lifecycle

-Constituents qualify to enter a donation automation for these types of donations:
+Active individual constituents qualify to enter a donation automation for these types of donations:

 Constituents can enter a donation automation for a donation made online, entered manually by your organization, synced from Bloomerang Fundraising (formerly Qgiv) or another integration, or imported.